wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-3-Storage-And-Retrieval.md

 ### Comparing B-Trees and LSM-Trees

+LSM-Trees are typically faster for writes.
+Reads are typically slower because they have to check several different data structures and SSTables at different stages of compaction.

-LSM-Trees are typically faster for writes, whereas B-trees are thought to be faster for reads.
+B-trees are thought to be faster for reads.

 A B-tree index must write every piece of data at least twice - one to the write-ahead log and one to the tree page itself.